 Paying the fee

-- Using the percentage method, only the part of your household income that’s above the yearly tax filing threshold ($10,300 for individuals, $20,600 for couples filing jointly in 2015, the most recent year available) is counted.
+- Using the percentage method, only the part of your household income that’s above the yearly tax filing requirement is counted.

 - Using the per-person method, you pay only for people in your household who don’t have insurance coverage.